dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

-# My effort of trying to reverse engineer Nintendo Switch(part of it anyway)
+# My Nintendo Switch reverse engineering attempts

 Basically I'm just going to dump all my discoveries here, and hopefully they would be useful to the Nintendo Switch community.